google/clusterfuzz/src/README.md

-# libClusterFuzz
+# ClusterFuzz

-This is currently **WIP**.

-libClusterFuzz provides common fuzzing helpers from the ClusterFuzz project,
-including:
-  - Stacktrace parsing and comparison.
-  - Fuzzing with libFuzzer, honggfuzz, AFL.
-  - Testcase reproduction.
-  - Fuzz target discovery.
+This directory contains the source of ClusterFuzz.

-## Building and testing
+## Building and testing libClusterFuzz
 Run `./build.sh` to build the pip package.

 For testing, use a fresh Python 3 virtualenv, and install the package by running